hajimes/mmh3/paper/paper.md

 _MinHash_ [@Broder1997a], an algorithm that quickly estimates the similarity of two sets.

-`mmh3` has appears in various scholarly papers, including a study of Indian language NLP suites [@kakwani_indicnlpsuite_2020] and another about a secure system based on probabilistic structures [@adja_blockchain-based_2021].
+`mmh3` has appears in various scholarly papers on various topics, including Indian language NLP suites [@kakwani_indicnlpsuite_2020], a secure system based on probabilistic structures [@adja_blockchain-based_2021], as well as secure ciphertext deduplication in cloud storage [@Tang2024].
 It has also appeared in technical books and computer science texts [@gorelick_high_2020; @kumar_probabilistic_2021; @medjedovic_algorithms_2022].